Can I Use VPN in Cloud VPS Server?

 One of the most important considerations is bandwidth.
 Unlike commercial VPN services that distribute traffic across large global networks, a VPS-based VPN relies entirely on the server’s allocated network capacity.
 If the VPS is used heavily for both hosting and VPN traffic, performance can degrade under load.

 Another limitation is maintenance responsibility.
 When you run your own VPN on a VPS, you are responsible for updates, security patches, and configuration management.
-There is no managed provider handling those tasks automatically unless you set them up yourself.
+There is no external provider handling those tasks automatically unless you set them up yourself.
 There is also a misconception that a VPS-based VPN automatically provides complete anonymity.
 In reality, it primarily provides encrypted transport and a different network endpoint.

 To make this concrete, imagine a developer who wants secure access to a staging environment hosted on a VPS.
 They begin by deploying a fresh VPS instance.
 After securing SSH access and updating the system, they install a VPN solution such as WireGuard.
 The installation generates cryptographic keys and configures a basic server profile.